ReiNoIkari/Morphological-Image-Processing/morpho.md

 <img src="/Results/combined_edm.png" alt="alt text" width="9000" weight="center">
 </p>

-**Fig.16: Result of the EDM operation using as a structuring element a disk of 3 by 3 size.
+**Figure 17: Result of the EDM operation using as a structuring element a disk of 3 by 3 size.
 Left : Original image, middle : made with ImageJ default function, right : made with MorphoLibJ plugin**

 As we can see, we have two main results.
 The objects containing no (or not many) background pixels inside in the original picture, have a better score.
 The furthest from any background pixel the brighter the pixel, and the higher the score.
 The others object, containg many background pixels have lower scores.
 This is due to the fact that the background pixels in the middle of the object reduce the distances between foreground and background pixels.